Joe Anderson (politician)

 Joseph Anderson, OBE (born 24 January 1958) is a British politician who served as the first directly elected Mayor of Liverpool from 2012 to 2021.
-A member of the Labour Party until his suspension in November 2020, he served as Leader of Liverpool City Council from 2010 to 2021.
+A member of the Labour Party until his suspension in November 2020, he also served as Leader of Liverpool City Council from 2010 to 2012.

 Anderson was the leader of Liverpool City Council from the 2010 Council election until the 2012 Mayoral election.
 He was elected Mayor of Liverpool on 3 May 2012, winning with 57% of the vote.
 He won a second term in May 2016 with 52.6% of the vote.

 He was also on the board of directors at Liverpool Vision, an Urban Regeneration Company within the city.
 He represented Liverpool City Council as a member of the Liverpool City Region Combined Authority.

 In December 2020, Anderson temporarily stood down as Liverpool mayor after being arrested on suspicion of conspiracy to commit bribery and witness intimidation.
+In March 2025, he was charged with bribery, misconduct in a public office and conspiracy to commit misconduct in a public office.
 He was also suspended from the Labour Party.

 Early life

 Joe Anderson was born in Liverpool on 24 January 1958.
 His mother was a cleaner at an office, while his father was in the Merchant Navy.
-He lived near the city centre during his early life, attending St Vincent Primary School and St Martins Secondary School.
+He lived near the city centre during his early life, attending St Vincent's Primary School and St Martin's Secondary School.
 He joined the Merchant Navy when he left school and later worked for P&O Ferries, as well being a steward in the National Union of Seamen.
 He then attended Liverpool John Moores University as a mature student and obtained a postgraduate diploma in social work, allowing him to become a full-time social worker at Chesterfield High School in Crosby.